What is the purpose of this document?

 We also need to process your personal information to decide whether to enter into a contract with you.

 Having received your CV, covering letter and/or your application form and the results from the skills test which we may ask you to take, we will then process that information to decide whether you meet the basic requirements to be shortlisted for the role.
 If you do, we will decide whether your application is strong enough to invite you for an interview.
 If we decide to call you for an interview, we will use the information you provide to us at the interview to decide whether to offer you the role.
-If we decide to offer you the role we will then take up references and carry out any other background check before confirming your appointment.
+If we decide to offer you the role we will then take up references, conduct a right to work check and carry out any other background checks applicable before confirming your appointment.

 If you fail to provide personal information